What is the future of maternity pens?

 In free-range farrowing pen rearing pens, anyway, the entire farrowing pen will need to be able to be folded up/shifted after the sow is gone, because the piglets stay behind until 25/30 kg and otherwise the farrowing pen gets in the way.

 There are many systems available on the market and we hear from sow farmers about the advantages but also the disadvantages of existing models.
-If you have any questions about this, we can refer you to a barn manager who has the system best suited to your needs or put you in touch with a fellow sow farmer to share experiences.
+If you have any questions about this, we can refer you to a stable manager who has the system best suited to your needs or put you in touch with a fellow sow farmer to share experiences.

 What is best system of feeding and drinking in the farrowing pens?